opconWizard/opcon-docs/docs/Files/Database-Information/Manual-Setup-for-Microsoft-SQL-Replication.md

         you need to off load agent processing from the Distributor but retain some of the benefits of easier administration, you can run the agent at the Subscriber.
-  - Source: \"Push Subscriptions\", in SQL Server Books Online Version 8.00.000 \[HTML Help file\] Microsoft Corporation,         Seattle, WA.
+  - Source: "Push Subscriptions", in SQL Server Books Online Version 8.00.000 \[HTML Help file\] Microsoft Corporation,         Seattle, WA.

 ###### Considering Pull Subscriptions